Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea and Syria).

 Customer support consists of around-the-clock live support chat, email support, a support ticket tracking system and a searchable support library.

-ExpressVPN provides native app support for the iOS, macOS, Windows, Android, Amazon Fire TV, Kindle Fire and Linux platforms.
+ExpressVPN provides native app support for the iOS, macOS, Windows, Android, Android TV (including Nvidia Shield), Amazon Fire TV, Chromebook, Amazon Fire, Amazon Fire TV and Linux platforms.
 Browser users can take advantage of extensions for the Firefox and Chrome platforms.

 ExpressVPN’s MediaStreamer DNS service allows game consoles, set-top streaming boxes and smart TVs to access Netflix abroad.
 (Please note: The MediaStreamer service doesn’t provide encrypted protection for your connection like a VPN does.)